ckRobinson/multi-column-markdown/README.md

 ---

-After defining start-multi-column you must declare an ID for the block.
-The ID is used to differentiate between separate blocks when they are rendered.
+After defining start-multi-column you must declare an ID for the region.
+The ID is used to differentiate between different regions if there are multiple in the same document.

-Currently you can not place a multi column within another multi column.
+Currently you can not place a multi-column region within another multi-column region.

 <br>